Week 21

 Oliver Cromwell.

-The fall of monarchy.
+The fall of the monarchy.

 The advent of a Puritan republic.